SchoScho/features/README.md

 Alternatively you can login into the new page and install these modules manually - file by file.

 7) Now download the features using git.
 At these features all the needed de.indymedia.org functionality is included.
-Maybe using the /tmp directory:
+The files are tar archives and have to be extracted.
+There is a contrib directory, which usually not exists.

-    cd <installdir>/sites/modules/
+    cd <installdir>/sites/all/modules/
     git clone https://github.com/SchoScho/features.git contrib
     cd contrib
     for i in *.tar do; tar -xvf $i; done